 Items like irons and ironing boards, hair dryers, TV’s and brooms can be shared.

 Also consider the climate and details of the location.
 “Students moving to Hawaii from Minnesota can probably leave winter clothes behind,” said Williams.

 “Generally, if you have the ability to keep anything stored elsewhere while you’re living on campus, do it,” said Ramsdell.
 “It makes more room in the precious limited space you have for all the other stuff you’ll want and need.”

 If you live close enough to the campus that you can return home frequently, leave clothing you won’t need immediately behind.
 Then, switch jackets and coats for shorts and tank tops during a visit when the season changes.

 If you want to take jewelry, first sort through it and leave the valuable items at home, suggested Pfeiffer.
 Then, use a bulletin board to hang pieces on the wall.
-A couple of other options for hanging jewelry: Command Hooks or a Little Black Dress, which has clear pockets for bracelets, earrings, and necklaces.
+A couple of other options for hanging jewelry: Command Hooks or a hanging jewelry organizer, which has clear pockets for bracelets, earrings, and necklaces.

 “Typically college activities start within an hour or two of a new student’s formal admittance to the dorm – that first week of orientation is a critical one,” stated Williams.

 The sooner everything is organized, the sooner you can focus on the next events.
 You’ll also be able to see if you forgot anything at home, or need to purchase extra supplies or storage bins.